MattSainsbury-Dale/FRKv2_src/README.md

 ### Data

-Some data files were too large to be stored on Github; these include the Chicago crime data, and the shapefiles using in the Sydney spatial change-of-support example.
-To download this data, navigate to the top directory of this repo, and run `make DATA` to download these files and place them in the appropriate place.
+Some data sets used in this analysis are too large to be stored on Github: These include the Chicago crime data set and the shapefiles used in the Sydney spatial change-of-support example.
+These are instead stored on the NIASRA HPC: To download and place them into the data/ sub-directory, please run `make DATA` within terminal (from the top level of the directory).

 ### Long run times